absurdly-nerdly/tools-public/.roo/rules-orche-global/rules.md

         *   Prefer `data-testid` attributes for selectors (e.g., `[data-testid="product-card"]`).
         *   Use specific ARIA roles when available (e.g., `role="button"`).
         *   For complex UI state verification, use `playwright_evaluate` to execute JavaScript snippets that inspect DOM properties or component states.
-    *   Data Validation: Combine UI checks with direct data verification using `firebase-emulator-mcp` or `firebase-mcp` tools to confirm underlying state changes.
     *   Custom Project Scripts: If the project has specific verification scripts.
     Explicitly define the tool, command, and comparison logic in the OG validation steps.
 *   **Visual Validations:** Use `playwright_screenshot` + `any-vision-mcp` *only* when robust methods are insufficient or impractical for verifying the specific change (e.g., complex layout shifts, graphical element verification).
 Clearly justify its use in the OG Execution Notes or Validation step description.